Spanish (SPAN)

 SPAN 2450.
 Business Spanish.
 (4 Credits)

-Business Spanish, SPAN 2650, is designed for advanced Spanish students who wish to further their linguistic abilities within the context of business.
+Business Spanish, SPAN 2450, is designed for advanced Spanish students who wish to further their linguistic abilities within the context of business.
 Through exposure to materials (texts, videos, class visits, etc) from a variety of countries in the Hispanic world, in this course students will become familiar with different business contexts in the Hispanic world.
 They will also become knowledgeable of the workings of important sectors of the economy in Spain, Latin America, and the United States, and with the regional factors (trade agreements, political circumstances, etc.) that shape them.
 By learning essential vocabulary and discussing different cultural practices in the Spanish-speaking professional world, students will develop an understanding and appreciation of cultural and socioeconomic diversity for effective intercultural communication.
-Taught in Spanish.
+The course is taught in Spanish.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: IPE, LAHA, LALS.